hexylena/mlb-what-to-watch/README.md

 # MLB: What to Watch

+> People ask me what I do in winter when there's no baseball.
+I'll tell you what I do.
+I stare out the window and wait for spring. -Roger Hornsby

 **Spoiler-free tagging of old MLB games to guide you in what's fun to watch**

 For folx in the UTC±2 TZ, MLB games are generally inconveniently late, and you often end up watching them the next day.
 Maybe it's a good day and the Jays are on a winning streak, maybe they're travelling today and you just want to watch A game, ANY game, something fun!